modzero/MZ-20-02-NETGEAR-Orbi-Security/README.md

 ## General Information

-A detailed security advisory is currently work in progress.
-This section will be updated.
+A detailed security advisory is available at https://www.modzero.com/advisories/MZ-20-02-Netgear-Orbi-Pro-Security.txt A screencast video of the setup and Proof-of-Concept exploit is available here: https://youtu.be/bCJMCuiCbr4

+## CVE IDs

+CVE-2020-11549, CVE-2020-11550, CVE-2020-11551

 ## Contact